claby2/axiomatic-set-theory/README.md

 ### Natural Numbers

 The final part of the current work involves the beginnings of natural number construction.
-Following the standard set-theoretic approach, the successor operation is introduced,a nd inductive sets are defined.
+Following the standard set-theoretic approach, the successor operation is introduced, and inductive sets are defined.
 Natural numbers are then those sets contained in every inductive set.

 ```lean